 Indian Cellular and Mobile Phone association are excited about the removal of basic customs duty on capital goods for the manufacturing of parts and components as it will improve the competitiveness of mobile phones in India and also will make India a global destination for mobile phone manufacturing.
 Capital items and raw materials imported for the manufacturing of components & devices related to mobile/cellular phones are proposed for duty exemption by the Government of India.
 These items can only be imported in India if the end-use (finished goods from the raw and capital goods) as mentioned in column number ‘3’ of the table (Refer Annexure-1), is being followed.
 The importer needs to claim the duty exemption and on satisfying the conditions, as sought by the appraising officer.

-To refer Annexure-1 please fill the below form & submit.
+For help with your imports to India, please fill the below form & submit.